-FRENCH 5, ITALIAN 5, MANDARIN 5, SPANISH 5 CONVERSATION, LITERATURE AND FILM

-Prerequisites: French, Italian, Spanish 4 Conversation and Culture, OR IB French, Italian, Spanish

-Year One

-These courses will continue to develop student's communicative competence as they read and discuss selections of exciting literary works.
-Film study adds a new creative component to learning about history as well as contemporary culture.
-It emphasizes written and conversational language skills based on topics of interest to students.

-SPANISH 4: EL PUENTE

-Prerequisites: Spanish 3 and successful completion of the Foreign Language Association of Chairpersons and Supervisors (FLACS) Checkpoint B examination

-\Note - This course is designed for students completing the Checkpoint B in 9th grade.
+The student will effectively communicate in the target language through diverse, interactive tasks.
+The student will also develop an understanding and appreciation of the culture.
+MANDARIN 4 桥: QIAO Credit: 1 Prerequisites: Mandarin 3 and successful completion of the Foreign Language Association of Chairpersons and Supervisors (FLACS) Checkpoint B examination Note - This course is designed for students completing the Checkpoint B in 9th grade The ability to communicate in more than one language is central to developing critical thinking and international mindedness.
+This course will continue the development of language skills and acquisition, moving further on the continuum of proficiency.
+Students will interpret and construct meaning from spoken, written, and visual texts to understand how images presented convey ideas and values.
+They will develop their communication skills in the three modes of communication by interacting on a range of topics of personal, local, and global interest and significance.
+Students will continue to recognize and use language suitable to the audience and purpose.
+SPANISH 4: EL PUENTE Credit: 1 Prerequisites: Spanish 3 and successful completion of the Foreign Language Association of Chairpersons and Supervisors (FLACS) Checkpoint B examination Note - This course is designed for students completing the Checkpoint B in 9th grade.
 The ability to communicate in more than one language is central to developing critical thinking and international mindedness.
 This course will continue the development of language skills and acquisition, moving further on the continuum of proficiency.
 Students will interpret and construct meaning from spoken, written, and visual texts to understand how images presented convey ideas and values.
 They will develop their communication skills in the three modes of communication by interacting on a range of topics of personal, local, and global interest and significance.
 Students will continue to recognize and use language suitable to the audience and purpose.

-HERITAGE SPANISH

-Prerequisites: Heritage Speaker of Spanish

-This course is designed for heritage speakers of Spanish.
+FRENCH 5, ITALIAN 5, MANDARIN 5, SPANISH 5 CONVERSATION, LITERATURE AND FILM Credit: 1 Prerequisites: French, Italian, Spanish 4 Conversation and Culture, OR IB French, Italian, Spanish Year One

+These courses will continue to develop student's communicative competence as they read and discuss selections of exciting literary works.
+Film study adds a new creative component to learning about history as well as contemporary culture.
+It emphasizes written and conversational language skills based on topics of interest to students.
+HERITAGE SPANISH Credit: 1 Prerequisites: Heritage Speaker of Spanish This course is designed for heritage speakers of Spanish.
 The course will focus on literacy development with emphasis on vocabulary, intensive reading, writing, and speaking.
 It focuses on reading development, spelling, vocabulary, formal grammar, and ease in writing and composition and fosters appreciation of the Hispanic cultural-linguistic heritage.

-LATIN 2

-Prerequisites: Successful completion of Latin 1 or 8th Grade Latin AND successful completion of the Classical Association of Western New York (CAWNY) Checkpoint A Examination
+LATIN 2 Credit: 1 Prerequisites: Successful completion of Latin 1 or 8th Grade Latin AND successful completion of the Classical Association of Western New York (CAWNY) Checkpoint A Examination

 This intermediate course consolidates and expands knowledge of the rudiments of Latin grammar through enjoyable readings of Greek and Roman myths from Ovid's classic work - the Metamorphoses.
 These readings start off easy, but become increasingly more challenging as new grammar and vocabulary is acquired.
 At intervals throughout the year, we shall explore topics in ancient history, biography, geography, architecture, politics, religion, and domestic life.
 We shall also seek to answer the question: How are the achievements of the Greeks and Romans in diverse fields still relevant to us in 21st century America?
 Students will also have the opportunity to compete in the National Latin Exam.

 LATIN 3

-Prerequisites: Latin 2
+Credit:1 Prerequisites: Latin 2